-Egg tarts have been around since the medieval times in England, where they were also known as custard tarts.
+Egg tarts have been around since the medieval times in England (like deviled eggs!), where they were also known as custard tarts.
 In the 18th century, Portuguese monks had an excess of egg yolks due to using egg whites for starching clothes–they created the pastel de nata to use up all the egg yolks.
 It wasn’t until the 20th century, when Hong Kong egg tarts came onto the scene through the Guangdong influence (which had British colonies in the 19th century).

 What is the difference between Portuguese egg tart and egg tart?

 Portuguese egg tarts differ from Hong Kong egg tarts in their filling and crust.
 Where Portuguese egg tarts have an eggy, brulee custard filling that is sweet and cinnamon flavored, Hong Kong egg tarts use whole eggs and simple syrup, which gives it a lighter flavor and texture.
 Hong Kong crusts are also a crumbly tart shell that could be described as a combination between shortbread and puff pastry, while Portuguese egg tarts have a flaky and buttery crust.

 Egg Tarts (Dim Sum Style)

 - 210 g or 1½ c all purpose flour

 - 8 g or 1 tbsp powdered sugar

 - 200 g or 14 tbsp cold butter cut into 1-inch cubes